DanielKote/Foreman2/README.md

 Run Foreman.exe.
 It will already have the default Factorio 1.1 preset loaded so you can start graphing right away.
 Click on 'add item' or 'add recipe' button to begin.

-Once you have your first node, you can drag from the ingredients/products of the node to add more nodes, or just click on add item/add recipe to add a disconnected node..
+Once you have your first node, you can drag from the ingredients/products of the node to add more nodes, or just click on add item/add recipe to add a disconnected node.

+If you are dragging from the ingredients/products of the node and let go, you will have an option to choose which recipe you wish to use for the new node, or if you wish to create an input/passthrough/output node.
+If however you are holding Ctrl when you let go you will automatically create a passthrough node without any options.

+If you are dragging from the ingredients/products of a selected passthrough node while holding down Ctrl and have multiple passthrough nodes selected (and only passthrough nodes), you will automatically place down a set of new passthrough nodes connected to the old ones.
+This should enable for quickly laying down a bus for larger graphs.

 Movement around the graph can be done by dragging with the middle mouse button, or by dragging with the right mouse button (assuming you werent pressing down on a node when you started).
 Dragging with the middle mouse button is recommended, and is possible even while doing other operations such as selecting / moving modes, or dragging a new connection.